Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

 \subsection{Adaptive Global Color Mapping}

-Adaptive global color mapping (AGCM) aims to achieve image-adaptive color mapping from the SDRTV domain to the HDRTV domain.
-In this paper, we adopt the same network structure for AGCM as the initial version, but improve the training.
-As shown in Figure \ref{Figure 2 architecture of three-step SDR-to-HDR}, the proposed model comprises a base network and a condition network.
+Adaptive global color mapping (AGCM) aims for image-adaptive color conversion from the SDRTV domain to the HDRTV domain.
+We use the same network structure as the initial version.
+As depicted in Figure \ref{Figure 2 architecture of three-step SDR-to-HDR}, our model includes a base network and a condition network.